 The genset leaves the factory set up for natural gas.
 The genset must be converted to use LP Vapor.
-Conversion involves inserting an orifice into the brass elbow (See Figure 3-3) and adjusting the carburetor (See Figure 3-4).
-The genset is shipped with a kit containing the orifice for conversion.

-A genset purchased to use Natural Gas or LP Vapor can not be converted to use LP Liquid, and one that is purchased to use LP Liquid can not be converted to use Natural Gas or LP Vapor.
+The GRCA genset can be configured to use Natural Gas or LP Vapor and can not be converted to use LP Liquid.